JepMik/GCL-Build-Analyse-Tool/README.md

 These examples show a clear image of how the AST is formed by the combined work of the Parser and Lexer.
 ## Error
-Error is a natural thing our GCL-parser, and should yield an error if strings not defined by our Lexer is recognised.
+Parse errors are implemented in our GCL-parser, and should yield an error message, if the Lexer recognizes strings that are not defined.

-If for some reason a error occurs while running an already defined syntax, then please contact the creators
+If for some reason an error occurs while running an already defined syntax, then please contact the creators.